 How to Answer

-A business intelligence analyst can concentrate on various industries, such as finance, economics, IT, statistics, manufacturing, and more.
-Share with the interviewer which area you specialized in while obtaining your university degree, and briefly outline where your career journey has taken you so far.
-Make sure to demonstrate a keen interest in the company’s industry or business sphere.
+A business intelligence analyst can concentrate on various industries, such as finance, economics, IT, statistics, manufacturing, etc. Share with the interviewer which area you specialized in while obtaining your university degree, and briefly outline where your career journey has taken you.
+Ensure to demonstrate a keen interest in the company’s industry of operations.

 2. What’s your experience in SDLC and UAT?